JFalnes/Skribify/README.md

 ## **Usage**
-### Important
+## Important
-Skribify only allows videos up to 25MB's of size, if your Skribify fails, try with a smaller video.
+Larger videos may not work with GPT 3.5, and you may need access to GPT-4 for larger transcriptions.
 ### **Command Line Interface**
 Skribify can be used from the command line by providing the required arguments: